 This also means that you cannot wait for things to “feel right”.
 Sometimes inspiration strikes and you should, by all means, change your schedule to go with that flow!
 But if you’re not making regular and scheduled effort at your goals, they are not going to happen.

-4. Practice commitment
+4. Practice commitment for your personal accountability

 When you hear about success stories, one of the primary aspects that always stands out to me is how committed these people were to their goals.